Help me go on a holiday

 Our guide to preparing for your big trip away.

 Plan and budget early

-Although this certainly isn’t something to rush, the sooner you can finalise your itinerary the better.
+Although this certainly isn’t something to rush, the sooner you can finalise your itinerary and travel plans the better.
 There’s no blueprint for doing it ‘right’, of course.
 Rather, it’s a constant to-and-fro balancing act as you weigh up where you want to go and what you want to do, with how long you can afford to be away and how much you can afford to spend.

 Be sure to allow for all expenses you’ll likely need to cover, including: travel getting there, while you’re there and getting back, passport and visas, vaccinations, clothing and equipment, accommodation, food and drinks, and events and entertainment.